acharyadarshan/battlespace/README.md

 # space-invaders
-A vanilla JavaScript game with HTML and CSS
+A vanilla JavaScript game with HTML, CSS and javascript